kyledbusiness/iam-lifecycle-automation-lab/README.md

 # IAM Lifecycle Automation Lab (Cyber Range)

-This repository documents a student-led Identity and Access Management (IAM) lab completed in the Cyber Range environment.
-The goal of the lab was to simulate a lightweight identity lifecycle system using cloud-native tools and custom automation.

-Throughout the lab, I explored how to provision users, assign roles using Azure RBAC, and integrate identity workflows with third-party platforms like Tenable.io and Google Workspace — all while maintaining secure, least-privilege access principles.

-## 🔍 What This Repo Includes

-- `walkthrough.md`: A day-by-day public-facing walkthrough of the lab environment and my investigative process
-- `recommendations.md`: Non-sensitive recommendations for improving access visibility, reliability, and IAM hygiene
-- *(optional)* `assets/`: Visuals, diagrams, or sanitized screenshots to support documentation

----

-## 🔧 Tools & Technologies Used

-- **Microsoft Entra ID** (formerly Azure Active Directory)
-- **Azure RBAC** (custom and built-in role assignments)
-- **Microsoft Sentinel** (log analysis and security monitoring)
-- **Microsoft Graph API**
-- **Tenable.io** (external vulnerability management)
-- **Google Sheets & Gmail API** (as provisioning source and notification channel)
-- **Python** (used to automate provisioning logic)

----

-## ⚙️ Architecture Overview

-This project simulates a streamlined identity lifecycle system across Microsoft Entra ID, Azure RBAC, and third-party services.

-### Key Components

-- **Provisioning Trigger**: Google Sheet containing target user data
-- **Automation Logic**: Python script using Microsoft Graph, Tenable API, and Google APIs
-- **Identity Creation**: New users provisioned in Entra ID
-- **Access Assignment**:
-  - Users added to Azure security groups
-  - Groups linked to RBAC roles at the resource group level
-- **Third-Party Integration**:
-  - Tenable accounts automatically created for security exposure tracking
-  - Updates logged in Google Sheets
-- **Notifications**: Emails sent to admins/users confirming provisioning actions

-> This mirrors a real-world cloud IAM lifecycle — just scaled down for learning.

----

-## 🎯 Learning Objectives

-- Understand how IAM concepts translate into real cloud environments
-- Use Microsoft Graph to automate identity provisioning
-- Assign and scope RBAC roles via group membership
-- Monitor access behavior and account lifecycle events
-- Integrate identity systems with security and productivity tools

----

-## 🤝 Acknowledgments
+This repository documents a student project completed in the Cyber Range environment.
+The goal of the lab was to explore identity and access management in a cloud environment by reviewing how users are created, granted access, and monitored using Microsoft Entra ID, Azure, and third party services.

+The repository includes a walkthrough of the lab and a set of public facing recommendations.
+It is intended for students, entry level professionals, or anyone learning how cloud identity systems are structured and maintained.

+## Repository contents

+walkthrough.md
+A detailed review of the lab experience.
+Includes provisioning logic, group based access control, role assignment, monitoring with Microsoft Sentinel, and example KQL queries.

+recommendations.md
+General recommendations for improving identity reliability and access visibility, written in a way that avoids disclosing internal details.

+## Tools and platforms used

+Microsoft Entra ID
+Microsoft Graph API
+Azure role based access control
+Microsoft Sentinel
+Log Analytics
+Tenable.io
+Google Sheets and Gmail API
+Python

+## Learning outcomes

+This project provided an opportunity to practice key identity concepts in a cloud environment, including:

+Understanding how users are provisioned in Microsoft Entra ID
+Assigning access through groups and scoped roles
+Extending the identity lifecycle to other platforms like Tenable and Google
+Writing queries to investigate access behavior in Microsoft Sentinel
+Reviewing the impact of role assignments and user provisioning in context

+## Acknowledgments

 Thanks to the Cyber Range team for designing this lab and providing access.
 This project was completed using Reader-level access at both the tenant and subscription scopes, with a focus on responsible exploration and documentation.